Eaton Park Academy

 Q4: How will teaching approaches and the curriculum be matched to my child’s needs?

-Class teachers plan lessons according to the specific needs of all groups of children in their class and will ensure your child’s needs are met through differentiation.
+Class teachers plan lessons according to the specific needs of all groups of children in their class and will ensure every child’s needs are met through differentiation.
 Specific resources and strategies will be used to support children individually or in groups.
-All teaching and planning is monitored regularly by the Senior Leadership Team.
+Teaching and learning, planning and assessment are monitored regularly by the Senior Leadership Team.

 Q5: How will both you and I know how my child is doing and how will you help me to support their learning?